rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 Weakly ordering the outranking digraph ......................................

-To get a more complete insight in the overall strict outranking situations, we may use the :py:class:`transitiveDigraphs.RankingByChoosingDigraph` constructor imported from the :ref:`transitiveDigraphs-label`, for computing a **ranking-by-choosing** result from the strict outranking digraph instance *gcd*.
+To get a more complete insight in the overall strict outranking situations, we may use the :py:class:`transitiveDigraphs.RankingByChoosingDigraph` constructor imported from the :ref:`transitiveDigraphs module <transitiveDigraphs-label>`, for computing a **ranking-by-choosing** result from the strict outranking digraph instance *gcd*.

 .. code-block:: pycon
    :linenos: